 - Strong Family Resemblance: She's the spitting image of her mother.

 Halig earned his stripes with Uhtred at the battle of Ethandun, and has been his faithful servant ever since.
 Trusting, light-hearted, and likeable, Halig is also brave and fiercely loyal, and will follow Uhtred at the cost of all else.

-- Beard of Sorrow: He grows one during his and Uhtred's time as slaves.
+- Beard of Sorrow: He grows a formidable beard during his and Uhtred's time as slaves.